rottencandy/find-service/README.md

             Install pipeline using below command -

-            ` oc apply -f 02-pipelines/ `
+            ```
+            02-pipelines/01-findmyrelative-backend-pipeline.yaml
+            ```

         2. Tasks -

-            - buildah - This task build a image using the Dockerfile and then push it to repository which will specify in pipeline resource.
+            - buildah - This task build a image using the Dockerfile and then push it to repository which we will specify in pipeline resource.

             - openshift-client - Here, this task is used to apply knative service which will deploy the image as serverless.